Campaign of the Month: August 2014

 Prominent Mortal Residents

-- Kristof die Eule Margrave von Hermanstadt: the hereditary ruler of Hermannstadt is widely reputed to be incompetent, both politically and militarily.
+- Kristof die Eule, Margrave of Hermannstadt: the hereditary ruler of Hermannstadt is widely reputed to be incompetent, both politically and militarily.
 Indeed, it is not at all unusual for burghers in the other cities to hold him as an example of why hereditary rulers are a poor idea.
 He is known as ‘the owl’ not for his wisdom, but because of girth and his poor eyesight, which causes him to bump into things and generally look like a lazy, sleepy owl.
+Over 60 years old and suffering from very poor health, it is thought that Kristoff will either abdicate in favour of his son or shuffle off this mortal coil in short order.

-- Mayor Anton Agnethler: in contrast to his Margrave, Anton is a dynamic and motivated force for prosperity in Hermannstadt.
-He manages council proceedings sharply and skilfully, and before the troubles was widely regarded as the best mayor that the city had produced thus far.
-However, he is at his wits end trying to deal with the mundane and supernatural forces besetting the city, and he is growing old before his time.
+- Karl Anton von Agnethler, edler: this edler served as mayor from 1198 until 1210, and still retains considerable influence as a city councillor.
+In contrast to his Margrave, Anton was a dynamic and motivated force for prosperity in Hermannstadt, establishing much of the form for council proceedings and administrating the city sharply and skilfully.
+Before the troubles he was widely regarded as the best mayor that the city had produced thus far, but he grew old before his time with weight of stress attempting to deal with the mundane and supernatural forces besetting the city.

-- Archdeacon Johannus von Prüm: a clever and competent young cleric from the Rhein region of the Holy Roman Empire, Johannus arrived in Hermannstadt in the autumn of AD 1201, and has so far busied himself with an audit of the various parishes throughout the Margraviate, which were mismanaged under the greedy eye of his predecessor.
-He does not yet exert any political pull in council at all.
+- Johannus von Prüm, Archdeacon of Hermannstadt: a clever and competent cleric from the Rhein region of the Holy Roman Empire, Johannus arrived in Hermannstadt in the autumn of AD 1201.
+He quickly made his mark with an audit of the various parishes throughout the Margraviate, which were mismanaged under the greedy eye of his predecessor, and set to the task of improving church authority in the area.
+As the years progressed and the “wolf troubles” grew worse, the preaching of Father Robert led to Johannus growing more and more zealous and uncompromising in his faith, and lately Cainites feel distinctly uncomfortable in his presence.

-- Kapitan Wigeric ritter von Borna: A highly competent knight in charge of the defence of Hermannstadt, the Kapitan does his best to make up for the shortcomings of his cousin, the Margrave.
+- Wigeric von Borna, Knight-Captain: A highly competent knight in charge of the defence of Hermannstadt, the captain does his best to make up for the shortcomings of his cousin, the Margrave, and he has striven to give Ivachin the education and courage to rise above the weakness of his father.
 He works hard on trying to flush out the rebels to the south, and knows enough of the supernatural forces that beset his people to make sure that his men are indoors or otherwise in fortified camps come nightfall.
+Wigeric is over 50 years of age, and desires to retire in peace, but will not allow his home to fall into ruin before he sees the “the troubles” through.

-- Berwich Gren ritter von Kappenburg: The most powerful landed knight of the Margraviate after his lord, Berwich ritter is a politician more than a warrior, and he has abandoned Kristoff to sit firmly in the camp of his new friend, the mayor.
-His daughter is married to the Margrave’s second son, Stephen ritter, which has caused some strain in the noble circles of the city.
+- Berwich Gren von Kappenburg, knight: The most powerful landed knight of the Margraviate after his lord, Sir Berwich is a politician more than a warrior, and he long ago abandoned the margrave’s graces to sit firmly in the camp of his friends, the guildmasters.
+His daughter is married to the Margrave’s second son, Stephen, which has caused some strain in the noble circles of the city, but Berwich is unapologetic.
+In all likelihood, he will be the next mayor of the city.

 Other Notable Locations